-As with refinancing a home loan, car loan refinancing does not suit every borrower.
+As with refinancing a home loan, refinancing a car loan does not suit every borrower.

-Whether it’s to secure a lower interest rate, add flexibility or consolidate debts, refinancing your car loan (switching from one loan to another) can be a useful step to take.
+Whether it’s to secure a lower interest rate, add flexibility or consolidate debts, a refinance car loan (switching from one loan to another) can be a good option to consider.

 Here are five things you should consider before refinancing your car loan.